The Global Leather Trade

 Because India’s animal transport and slaughter laws are not enforced, many of the animals used for leather are so sick and injured by the time they arrive at the slaughterhouse that they must be dragged inside.
 Once inside, their throats are cut—often with dirty, blunt knives and in full view of one another—on floors that are covered with feces, blood, guts, and urine.
 Some animals are even skinned and dismembered while they are still conscious.

-If you’re wearing leather, it most likely came from China, the world’s leading leather exporter.
-In addition to the cattle, sheep, and other animals who are killed for leather in China, an estimated 2 million cats and dogs in China are killed for their skins each year.
+If you’re wearing leather, it most likely came from China, the world’s top leather exporter.
+In addition to the cattle, sheep, and other animals who are killed for leather in that country each year, an estimated 2 million cats and dogs are killed there annually for their skins.

-Confined to wire cages in which they can barely move, these animals are routinely skinned alive and hacked apart, piece by piece, until they bleed to death.
-Many products made from the skins of dogs and cats are bought unknowingly by consumers because the products are often intentionally mislabeled and do not accurately indicate their origins.
+Confined to wire cages in which they can barely move, these animals are skinned—sometimes while still alive—and hacked apart, piece by piece, until they bleed to death.
+Many items made from the skins of dogs and cats are bought unknowingly by consumers, because they’re often intentionally mislabeled and don’t accurately indicate their origins.

 If you’re wearing leather, you’re wearing the skin of a horribly abused animal.
-Even if your shoes were manufactured in Italy, the U.S., or another country, the raw materials (skins) are probably from India, China, or another country with similarly nonexistent animal welfare protections.
+Even if your shoes were manufactured in the U.S., Italy, or another country, the raw materials (skins) may be from India, China, or another country with similar virtually non-existent animal-welfare protections.